 Under revisions to the Pharmaceuticals and Medical Devices Act (partial revisions to the Act on Securing Quality, Efficacy and Safety of Products Including Pharmaceuticals and Medical Devices), which come into effect from August 2021, prefectural governments introduced a new pharmacy certification system.
-Dispensing pharmacies with advanced pharmaceutical management capabilities will be certified as specialized medical institution coordination pharmacies and pharmacies with advanced primary care functions.
+Dispensing pharmacies with advanced pharmaceutical management capabilities will be certified as specialized medical institution coordination pharmacies and pharmacies with advanced primary care functions will be certified as community coordination pharmacies.
 The gap in performance between companies in the sector is widening due to this new certification system, as well as other developments in the operating environment such as a relaxation of the criteria governing online pharmaceutical guidance.